The Ultimate Guide

 Reflect on a personal or work-related failure you experienced in the last 3 to 5 years.
 What are some positive, personal traits that helped you overcome the failure?
 What did you learn from that experience?
 How did you grow?

 Think about a content creation timeline and plan out a schedule so you can show up regularly for your audience on social media, email, etc. Identify which platform(s) you want to focus on and your weekly cadence.
 Add the timeline to your calendar and promise yourself that you’ll stick to it until it becomes a long-term habit to consistently show up and share your content.

 Where do you feel you lack confidence in your work as coach?
 Is it speaking onstage or on camera?
 Is it in sales or marketing?
 Is it in communicating your message?
-Is it during your actual coaching conversations with clients?
+Is it during your actual coaching sessions with clients?
 After you’ve identified areas where you need a boost, look for training or programs that can help you gain more confidence.

 Choose 3 to 5 core values that you’d like to infuse into your personal brand.
 Give yourself time to choose values that feel aligned and congruent with who you are and what you’d like your personal brand to represent.
 Here’s a quick list of values, to get you started: